rniemeyer/knockout-delegatedEvents/README.md

 * Knockout 2.0+

 ##Build
-This project uses anvil.js (see http://github.com/appendTo/anvil.js) for building/minifying.
+This project uses [grunt](http://gruntjs.com/) for building/minifying.

 ##Examples
 The `examples` directory contains a sample that demonstrates the three different ways that a handler can be found when a child element triggers an event.